immortalstar7/CustomerManagerSystem-Angular-master/readme.md

-Customer Manager System with AngularJS (with custom routing and dynamic controller script loading)
+Customer Manager System with AngularJS